 Investing in Property

 Real estate is a good investment with interest rates currently being so low.
 It is one way to create lasting financial security, and when you combine methods of professional expertise, knowledge and experience into the equation, you have a winning strategy.
-As your personal realtor, I can guide you through the process of buying investment properties and owning tenanted properties.
-I will provide you with resources and explain how to maximize your profit potential through investing in real estate, keeping you well informed.
+As your personal real estate team, we can guide you through the process of buying investment properties and owning tenanted properties.
+Homeward Bound will provide you with resources and explain how to maximize your profit potential through investing in real estate, keeping you well informed.
 Here are some guidelines explaining the procedure which you may find helpful:

-Once we have found your ideal investment property, I will work hard negotiating the sales contract on your behalf and helping you buy for the lowest possible price.
+Once we have found your ideal investment property, we will work hard negotiating the sales contract on your behalf and helping you buy for the lowest possible price.

-There are many ways to finance real estate investments such as: owner financing, subject to existing loan, leases w/ option to buy, conventional bank loans, assumptions or ‘all cash.
-Along with your lender, I will guide you through your options and help you make the right decision.
+There are many ways to finance real estate investments such as: owner financing, subject to existing loan, leases with option to buy, conventional bank loans, assumptions or ‘all cash.
+Along with your lender, we will guide you through your options and help you make the right decision.

 Hint: It helps to be pre-qualified and if possible to have equity lines available to tap into if necessary.

 Now that we have found, evaluated and acquired your property, any possible repairs will have to be assessed.
-As your personal realtor, I can highly recommend efficient and reliable trades people if you decide not to do the repairs yourself
+As your personal realt estate team, we can highly recommend efficient and reliable trades people if you decide not to do the repairs yourself

 Finding a Buyer

 The next step will be to begin the marketing to find a buyer for your home.
-I will complete a detailed Comparative Market Analysis (CMA) and ensure we set the right pricing based on current market value .
-Your home will be extensively advertised and promoted through a number of avenues including:: the MLS system, other Greater Victoria realtors, newspapers, yard signs, corner signs, word of mouth and feature sheets.
-My approach can almost guarantee you a steady stream of buyers when the time to sell is near.( See Selling a Home Link )
+Homeward Bound Team will create a detailed Comparative Market Analysis (CMA) and ensure we set the right pricing based on current market value .
+Your home will be extensively advertised and promoted through a number of avenues including: the MLS system, other Greater Victoria realtors, social media, newspapers, yard signs, corner signs, word of mouth and feature sheets.
+Our approach can almost guarantee you a steady stream of buyers when the time to sell is near.( See Selling a Home Link )

 It is important to remember that if you are purchasing property for investment, the rental market does not always reflect the real estate market.
 This could mean lower tax areas and cheaper real estate can sometimes be a good location for revenue properties, particularly if they are close to amenities